 Since the birth of artificial intelligence (AI), scientists have attempted to build machines that can learn like biological systems.
 Early AI research laid the foundation for biologically inspired, neurally mechanistic models, and recent progress in deep learning has renewed interest in building scalable AI systems that learn like animals.
 For instance, a new “reverse engineering” approach in computational neuroscience involves measuring neural and behavioral patterns in biological systems and then using those measurements to engineer artificial systems that perform the same tasks as biological systems.
 Reverse engineering has revolutionized our algorithmic understanding of vision (Yamins et al., 2014), audition (Kell et al., 2018), olfaction (Wang et al., 2021), and visually-guided action (Michaels et al., 2021), while also informing our understanding of higher-level cognitive abilities—including language (Schrimpf et al., 2021), navigation (Whittington et al., 2022), and memory (Nayebi et al., 2022).

 Ultimately, how will we know when we have succeeded in building machines that learn like animals?
 To address this question, we argue that an experimental platform must have two core features: 1) the animals and machines must be raised in the same environments; 2) the animals and machines must be tested with the same tasks.
-The first requirement follows from the observation that behavior depends both on the learning machinery and the training data on which that machinery operates.
-Any observed differences in behavior across animals and machines could be due to differences in learning machinery, training data, or some combination of the two factors.
+The first requirement follows from the observation that behavior depends both on the learning mechanism and the training data on which that mechanism operates.
+Any observed differences in behavior across animals and machines could be due to differences in learning mechanism, training data, or some combination of the two factors.
 Thus, evaluating whether machines learn like animals will require giving machines the same training data as animals.
 The second requirement follows from the observation that measurements of intelligence and behavior are task-dependent.
 Accordingly, biological and artificial systems must be evaluated with the same tasks to ensure that any observed differences in behavior across animals and machines are not due to differences in the tasks themselves.

 While these two requirements may seem straightforward, building an experimental platform that meets both requirements has not previously been possible.
 Controlling the training data available to animals and machines requires performing parallel controlled-rearing experiments on animals and machines.
 However, most newborn animals cannot be raised in controlled environments from birth, preventing researchers from controlling the training data presented to animals.
 Accurate comparisons between animals and machines also requires data with a high signal-to-noise ratio, where a subject’s behavior to a particular stimulus (e.g., an image) can be reliably estimated.
 However, most previous controlled-rearing studies collected data with a low signal-to-noise ratio, and most focused on group-level analyses across course experimental conditions; as a result, any single stimulus was generally only presented once, and behavioral responses were averaged across all of the subjects within a “condition.”
 The field therefore lacked the high-precision data needed to reverse engineer the learning mechanisms in newborn brains.
 Finally, the field lacked an experimental platform for raising machines in the same environments as newborn animals, preventing researchers from matching the training data across animals and machines.